Welcome to the complete guide to amla!

 - Oil: hair and skin care (take a 100% organic oil).

-- Powder: hair care, skin care, health (infusion with food powder).
+- Powder: color hair, clean skin, improve general health (infusion with food powder).

 - Dried fruit: general health.